Best daily deals

 By

-Google boasts a successful line of Pixel phones and a more extensive smart home product portfolio than you can shake a stick at.
+Google boasts a successful line of Pixel phones and plenty of other great mobile and smart hardware.
 Why not let it manage your mobile coverage?
-Google Fi is unique among MVNOs, and it supports a jaw-dropping list of phones.
+Google Fi is unique among prepared carriers, and it supports a jaw-dropping list of phones and in many ways feels more like a traditional carrier.
 If you want an alternative to the Big Three that’s all about flexibility, it just might be the way to go.

 Google Fi’s plans fall into two basic categories, so we’ll cover them both in our breakdown.
 We’ll also touch on the long list of devices you can bring to the network from OEMs worldwide.
 Although Google Fi is an MVNO already, we’ll touch on a few of its top competitors to give you a bigger picture.
 Ready to try the carrier made by Google?
 Let’s get to it.